This article has links to products and services we love, which we may make commission from.

-Edinburgh and San Francisco are twinned cities so wanted to celebrate this commonality, gifting Bum to Edinburgh!
+Edinburgh and San Francisco are twinned cities, so I wanted to celebrate this commonality by gifting Bum to Edinburgh!

-If you’ve not taken a wander from the West End down to Dean Village, give it a whirl for a time-hop experience back to historic Edinburgh.
+If you’ve not wandered from the West End down to Dean Village, give it a whirl for a time-hop experience back to historic Edinburgh.

-Look out for the shapes etched into the stone which represents the grain mills that once stood there.
+Look out for the shapes etched into the stone representing the grain mills that once stood there.

 Pay The Greek Goddess of Health a Visit in Stockbridge